Division of Humanities, Honors, and Education

-The Cultural Enterprise is home to the College of Humanities, the College of Education, the School of Theology, and the Honors Program – all uniquely positioned to shape the faith, character, and Christian worldview of our students.
+The Division of Humanities, Honors, and Education (formerly Cultural Enterprise) is home to the School of Humanities, the College of Education, the Honors Program, and our Cornerstone Core Curriculum – all uniquely positioned to shape the faith, character, and Christian worldview of our students.

 Leadership